-- If the error comes from elsewhere in the Fabric, you have the choice to wrap the error or not.
+- If the error comes from elsewhere, you have the choice to wrap the error or not.
 Typically, it’s best to not wrap the error and simply return it as is.
 However, for certain cases where a utility function is called, wrapping the error with a new component and reason code can help an end user understand where the error is really occurring without inspecting the callstack.

 - A panic should be handled within the same layer by throwing an internal error code/start a recovery process and should not be allowed to propagate to other packages.